alexalisauskas/PLAN506_Storymaps/content/visualize_layers.md

 ## Styles
+The Style tools available to you will depend on the features in your layer.

 ### Counts and Amounts
 Read more about [Data Classification Methods](https://pro.arcgis.com/en/pro-app/latest/help/mapping/layer-properties/data-classification-methods.htm) and how you might want to use them.